giuliolovisotto/giuliolovisotto/README.md

 ### Hi there 👋

-I am a Research Engineer at [DeepL](https://deepl.com), currently working on Large Language Models.
+I am a Research Engineer, currently working on Large Language Models.

 Before then, I lead research for representation learning on graphs at the **Huawei Munich Research Center**.